capnmidnight/SqlSiphon/README.md

 # Overview
 SqlSiphon is an ADO.NET wrapper that simplifies the process of connecting to MS SQL Server, MySQL, PostgreSQL, and OleDB-compliant databases and executing stored procedures (for SQL Server and MySQL) or text queries on them.
-It's been running in one iteration or another in about 20 different production systems for the last 7 years.

 The project's core ethos is pretty simple: keep everything to the most basic datatypes possible.
 SqlSiphon is not an Object-Relational Mapping (ORM) system.
 It is a system for simplifying the strict use of relational SQL in applications and assist in the management of database change.

 ## Features
 * Succinct execution of arbitrary SQL through ADO.NET without disposable object leaks.